iamadarsh05/iamadarsh05/README.md

 # 👋 Welcome to My GitHub Profile!

 ## 👨‍💻 **About Me:**
 Hi there!
-I’m **Adarsh**, a final-year undergraduate student at **IIT Guwahati**, driven by my love for coding, web development, and solving real-world problems with innovative tech solutions.
+I’m **Adarsh**, a final-year undergraduate student at **Indian Institute of Technology Guwahati**, driven by my love for coding, web development, and solving real-world problems with innovative tech solutions.

 - 🔥 I specialize in building efficient systems and web applications, with a strong focus on both frontend and backend technologies.
 - 🎯 My short-term goal is to secure a technical role where I can leverage my skills and continue growing as a developer.